dylan-thinnes/keith/README.md

 Implementations of simple finders for Keith Numbers and Primeval Numbers.

-For example, the Primeval numbers, along with the number of primes the decompose to, was calculated by primeval.c up t 10 digits:
+For example, the Primeval numbers, along with the number of primes they decompose to, was calculated by primeval.c up to 10 digits:
 ```
       number  primes
           2       1